-- 5.26 In relation to this application, the following criteria are considered in turn:- - From the evidence submitted in the design and access statement, the applicants' main enterprise is farming and the wind turbine would be built on the farm holding. - The turbine would be located approximately 660m from the main farmhouse of Coed y Foel Uchaf it is not considered that there would be a physical relationship between the turbine and the farm buildings in terms of its size, its scale or its location. - The design and access statement explains that, should this application be approved, it would be of benefit to the applicant in several different ways: (i) it would reduce the dependency on importing electricity from the national grid: (ii) it would generate a stable income for the agricultural business through the receipt of guaranteed payments of exporting electricity under the "feed-in tariff" and would secure the long-term viability of the business in the future and: (iii) an important part of diversification on the farm which makes the agricultural holding more sustainable. - The design and access statement states that the farm's annual electricity supply in 489,240 kWh which includes 6,000 litres of oil which is equivalent to 66,000 kWh of electricity.
+- 5.25 The proposal is presented as one that would provide electricity supply for the farm activities and would be a diversification enterprise that would assist to secure the future of the agricultural holding itself which is 500 acres.
+Paragraph 7.15.1 and 2 of the SPG: Onshore Wind Energy (2014) is relevant in the context of this application by stating that the principle of establishing a renewable energy project such as wind turbines is a valid diversification activity on a farm subject to the criteria of Policy C26.
+However, the SPG does not accept that all forms of wind turbine developments on agricultural land are acceptable as a diversification project on farm and it proposes a series of criteria in paragraph 7.15.2 which such schemes would be required to satisfy. - 5.26 In relation to this application, the following criteria are considered in turn:- - From the evidence submitted in the design and access statement, the applicants' main enterprise is farming and the wind turbine would be built on the applicant's farm holding. - The turbine would be located approximately 660m from the main farmhouse of Coed y Foel Uchaf it is not considered that there would be a physical relationship between the turbine and the farm buildings in terms of its size, its scale or its location. - The design and access statement explains that, should this application be approved, it would be of benefit to the applicant in several different ways: (i) it would reduce the dependency on importing electricity from the national grid: (ii) it would generate a stable income for the agricultural business through the receipt of guaranteed payments of exporting electricity under the 'feed-in tariff' and would secure the long-term viability of the business in the future and: (iii) an important part of diversification on the farm which makes the agricultural holding more sustainable. - The design and access statement states that the farm's annual electricity supply is 489,240 kWh which includes 6,000 litres of oil which is equivalent to 66,000 kWh of electricity.
 It is anticipated that the wind turbine's annual output would be 400,000 kWh and a supply of 331,960 kWh would be required in order to be carbon-neutral.
-This confirms that the generating capacity of the turbine is proportional to the energy demands of the farming enterprise. - 5.27 The application states that it is expected that the costs of erecting the turbine and connecting it to the national grind will have been paid in full within 7-9 years and from this point onwards, it is anticipated that the applicants will receive financial benefits from the project by selling electricity to the grid itself.
+This confirms that the generating capacity of the turbine is proportional to the energy demands of the farming enterprise.

+- 5.27 The application states that it is expected that the costs of erecting the turbine and connecting it to the national grind will have been paid in full within 7-9 years and from this point onwards, it is anticipated that the applicants will receive financial benefits from the project by selling electricity to the grid themselves.
 There is no information to hand in relation to whether the turbine would be connected to the electricity grid via the farm's electricity meter so the electricity generated can be preferentially used onsite, rather than 100% of the electricity being exported directly to the grid. - 5.28 Given the aforementioned assessment along with the information submitted with the application and based on the design and access statement, it is anticipated that a significant element of the enterprise would be for commercial purposes (in 7-9 years' time).
 Whilst some of the information submitted justifies the development as a way of diversifying, the proposal as submitted does not comply with all the criteria mentioned above which are included in the SPG: Onshore Wind Energy (2014) document.
+Onshore Wind Energy (2014) document.